Installing and Configuring the DMF Controller

 Configuring the Cluster Virtual IP

-Setting up the Virtual IP (VIP) for the cluster is a best practice for connecting to the management port of the Active node using an IP address that does not change even if the active Controller fails over and the role of the standby Controller changes to Active.
+Setting up the Virtual IP (VIP) for the cluster is a best practice for connecting to the management port of the active node using an IP address that does not change even if the active Controller fails over and the role of the standby Controller changes to active.

 Note: VIP will not work if active and standby Controllers are in different IPv4 subnets.
 The active and standby Controllers have to be in the same L2 domain.